Morumbi Shopping shooting

-Meira told the police that he had been planning the attack for seven years and that he chose Fight Club because the main character suffers from schizophrenia.

-The crime
+Shooting

-Meira entered room number 5 of the movie theater at Morumbi Shopping at around 10:10 p.m. on November 3, 1999, approximately 55 minutes after the movie, Fight Club, had started.
-He watched the movie for 15 minutes and then went to the toilet, where he shot the mirror with his submachine gun.
-Back in the theater room, he stood in front of the screen and shot to the ceiling, but that did not scare viewers since they believed it was an effect from the movie.
+The shooting occurred in theater 5 of the mall's movie theater, which was showing the film Fight Club.
+At around 10:10 p.m., approximately 55 minutes into the film, Meira entered the theater and watched the film for approximately 15 minutes.
+He then went to the toilet, where he shot the mirror with his submachine gun.
+He then returned to the theater, stood in front of the screen, and shot to the ceiling, but that did not scare viewers since they believed it was an effect from the movie.
 He then shot against one of the walls, causing frightened viewers to hide behind seats.
-He subsequently aimed and shot at a group of people, three of whom died.
-As he tried to reload the gun, a group of viewers subdued and stopped him.
+He subsequently aimed and shot at the audience, killing three people.
+He was then subdued and stopped by a group of viewers as he tried to reload the gun.
 The shooting lasted about 3 minutes.

 Casualties

 One victim died at the scene and two more in local hospitals.